Extract from several data sources

 - Open Office WRITER

-- Syntax: Reqchecker uses simple wildcards or powerful regular expressions to find these codes and extract requirements information.
+- Syntax: Reqchecker uses simple wildcards or powerful regular expressions to find and extract requirements information.
 The statement is declared by enclosing markers.
 For example <REQ_0123> declares the requirement REQ_0123.

-- Database: the information are directly read from the table.
+- Database: information is directly read from the table.

-Check propagation of all requirement changes by using the version management: change the input documents and Reqchecker™ shows where your documents shall be updated.
+Check propagation of all requirement changes by using the version management: change input documents and Reqchecker™ shows where your documents must be updated.

 Every statement and coverage has a version.
 When the requirement is updated in a newer version, the statement remains inconsistent until it is updated too.

-Graphical user interface and tooltips are available in English and French.
-German GUI is coming soon.
-The detailed online help is available in English.
+Graphical user interface and tooltips are available in English, French and German.
+Detailed online help is available in English.